 The master’s degree will be granted to degree candidates who complete a program of studies approved by a faculty advisor.
-The degree does not require a thesis, but students may include a thesis in their program and receive up to 9 units for their thesis work.
+The degree does not require a thesis, but students may include a thesis in their program with up to nine units for their thesis work.
 The program must include no less than 45 units.
-In addition, a 3.0 GPA (B average) must be earned in all coursework taken at Santa Clara.
-Residence requirements of the University are met by completing 36 units of the graduate program at Santa Clara.
-A maximum of 9 quarter units (6 semester units) may be transferred from other accredited institutions at the discretion of the student’s advisor.
+In addition, a 3.0 GPA (B average) must be earned in all coursework taken at Santa Clara University.
+Residence requirements are met by completing 36 units of the graduate program at Santa Clara University.
+A maximum of nine quarter units (six semester units) of graduate level coursework may be transferred from other accredited institutions at the discretion of the student’s advisor.
 All units applied toward the degree, including those transferred from other institutions, must be earned within a six-year period.

 Each MSEE student must belong to one of the three focus areas: Circuits and Systems, Electronics, or Microwave and Communication.
 See the list of courses under each area below.
 The program of study must include the following:

 - Graduate Core (minimum 6 units): See descriptions in Chapter 4, Academic Information